Art & Poetry

 She listened deeper than I spoke,

-and she told me she didn’t care.
+and she told me she did not care.

 So I asked the birds,